Mediabanken

 You can archive a folder by right-clicking on the folder in the folder tree and selecting Archive Folder from the menu.

-You can also click the archive icon at the bottom right under the folder tree to display all archived folders in the folder tree.
-The search results will now also show archived files and folders.
-Archived folders are displayed with a unique folder icon in the folder tree.
-They remain visible until you click the archive icon again.
-If visibility for archived folders is not activated, it is not possible to search for their contents.
+You can also click the archive icon at the bottom right of the folder tree to show all archived folders.
+The search results will now include archived files and folders.
+Archived folders are marked with a unique folder icon in the folder tree.
+They stay visible until you click the archive icon again.
+If archived folders are not set to be visible, you cannot search their contents.

 Files are only archived if they are located in archived folders.
 Files that also exist in multiple folders remain visible and searchable as usual.